-We always recommended buying Bitcoin with a regulated exchange, as it ensures your account and funds will be protected and you’ll be entitled to compensation should your chosen broker ever cease trading.
+We always recommended buying Bitcoin with a regulated Bitcoin exchange, as it ensures your bank account and funds will be protected and you’ll be entitled to compensation should your chosen broker ever cease trading.

 A key point to note is that in the UK, realized gains from Bitcoin trading must be reported and are subject to capital gains tax.

 What Risks are Involved with Buying Bitcoin in the UK?